rcls/stellatron/solids/stellatron.md

 ---------------------

 Prints as two pieces.
 Somewhat like Crennell 23, except the dodecahedron is reduced to a second set of (small) spikes.
-I prefer Crennell 28.
+Also see Crennell 28 (which I prefer), which again is very similar except that the small spikes are slightly different.

-Both parts need infil.
+Both parts need infill.
 Has a stand.

 7 – Great Icosahedron
 ---------------------------